nasturtus/jargonstein/README.md

 # Authors and Acknowledgments

-Developed by Santosh.S.N while at Jumpstart coding bootcamp with guidance from the following instructors and loads of support from the cohort:
+Developed as part of Jumpstart coding bootcamp, with loads of support from the cohort and guidance from the following instructors:

 https://github.com/songguoqiang
 https://github.com/davified